dfsp-spirit/jneuroformats/jneuroformats/README_dev.md

 ### Building with maven

-Make sure you are in the `<repo>/jneuroformats/` directory.
+Make sure you are in the `<repo>/jneuroformats/` directory, not just in the root of the repo.
 Then run the following command to build this project:

 ```shell
 mvn clean verify